helrond/staticAid/README.md

 #### Clean Build

-Running `static-aid-rebuild` will wipe out the existing data, fetch new data, and build the site from scratch.
+Running `static-aid-rebuild` or `static-aid-rebuild-embedded` will wipe out the existing data, fetch new data, and build the site from scratch.

 **WARNING**: Depending on the amount of data in of your ArchivesSpace instance,